princeton-nlp/tree-of-thought-llm/readme.md

 Official implementation for paper [Tree of Thoughts: Deliberate Problem Solving with Large Language Models](https://arxiv.org/abs/2305.10601) with code, prompts, model outputs.
 Also check [its tweet thread](https://twitter.com/ShunyuYao12/status/1659357547474681857) in 1min.

-**Note: https://github.com/kyegomez/tree-of-thoughts is not the official/correct implementation for the results in the paper.
+**Note: https://github.com/kyegomez/tree-of-thoughts is not the official implementation to replicate the results in the paper.
 Please check https://github.com/ysymyth/tree-of-thought-llm/issues/17**

 Please cite the paper and star this repo if you use ToT and find it interesting/useful.
 Thanks!